- Raisa Habersham The Atlanta Journal-Constitution

 A mother accused of attacking a 13-year-old at a bus stop said her son was being bullied by the student.

-Through her attorney, Taza Danielle Harris, 44, told Channel 2 Action News she plans to turn herself in to Atlanta Public Schools police on charges of aggravated assault and cruelty to children.
+Through her attorney, Tyaza Danielle Harris, 44, told Channel 2 Action News she plans to turn herself in to Atlanta Public Schools police on charges of aggravated assault and cruelty to children.

 Harris denied using a weapon in the Nov.
 3 incident that left a student bleeding from his head, right hand and ear, The Atlanta Journal-Constitution previously reported.
 Harris’ 24-year-old daughter, Chelsea Harris, is also accused in the beating.